 Jessica Moorhouse hosts Mo’ Money Podcast.
-She is an accredited financial counselor, creator of the podcast, and money expert.
+She is an accredited financial literacy counselor, creator of the podcast, and money expert.
 Focused primarily on financial tips for millennials and younger generations, Moorhouse has produced over 240 podcasts and a library of blogs and videos.
 She explores financial independence, debt and credit, how to budget, and tips for retiring early.

 To appeal to the generation coming of age amid the gig economy, she also covers side hustles and entrepreneurship.
 Guests on the show have included financial experts as well as celebrities like Perez Hilton and Farrah Abraham.
 To listen, head over to Mo’ Money website.

 The How-to Money podcast is hosted by best friends Matt and Joel.
 This financial literacy podcast breaks up complex financial topics into an easy-to-digest format.
 If you want to learn more about economic issues in a fun, upbeat manner, this podcast is for you.
 It feels like listening in on two friends who are chatting over a craft beer.